sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 ### Anti-Market Economy rejects trade logic
 This logic is flawed beyond belief and is therefore totally rejected by nonviolent economics.
 * It is wrong to expect someone to give anything in return for something else, as if one good could be measured in value against another and as if keeping such an arbitrary balance (as any attempt of measure is in vain), will result the slightest in any kind of justice.
-* It is fundamentally wrong to assume that creating value and vermehren the amount of the mere sign chosen to represent said value, is one and the same.
+* It is fundamentally wrong to assume that creating value and to maximise the amount of the mere sign chosen to represent said value, is one and the same.
 * It is also fundamentally wrong to link the value individually created with the value individually received and to measure them against one another, which is factually impossible.

 ### The consequences of trade logic